pavelschon/PyXchange/README.md

   --listen-public=ip:port
-                        Listen on public (market-data) interface --log=file            Log filename --log-format=format   Log format
+                        Listen on public (market-data) interface --log=file            Log filename
+  --format=format       Log format
+  -d, --debug           Enable debug level
 ```

 ### Performance ###

-Twisted -based server is very fast, however because the event-loop is single thread, the performance is limited to the performance of single CPU.
+Twisted -based server is very fast, however because the event-loop is single threaded, the performance is limited to the performance of single CPU.

-The design of matching engine is aiming to get the best from single-threaded design.
+The design of matching engine is trying to get the best from single CPU.
 The memory usage is as low as possibble.

-On author's older workstation, matching engine is able to process 100k `createOrder` messages in ~45 seconds (some the resulting in trades).
+On author's older workstation, matching engine is able to process 100k random `createOrder` messages in ~27 seconds (some of them trigger trades).

 More traders and clients connected will naturally cause performance decrease of matching engine.

-The performacne test can be run from tests/ directory:
+The performance test can be run from tests/ directory:
 ```
 $ time python tests/performance_test.py -n 100000

-real    0m45.240s
+real    0m26.724s
-user    0m7.924s
+user    0m7.996s
-sys     0m0.104s
+sys     0m0.152s
 ```